saumitraaditya/edgevpnio.github.io/_pages/configfile.md

 ## BridgeController module

-This module manages the network bridge interaction with the EdgeVPN tap devices
+This module manages the network bridge interaction with the tap devices

-* _Dependencies_ lists EdgeVPN controller modules the BridgeController depends on.
+* _Dependencies_ lists controller modules the BridgeController depends on.
 Currently, it depends on "Logger" and "LinkManager"

 ### BoundedFlood